1itvinka/anastasiya.dev/content/blog/resume/index.md

 ### 7. Show The Measurable Impact You've Made

 Like "boosted mobile traffic by 45% with the redesign".
-To be honest, I struggle with this tip the most.
-Such details are very easy to forget if you're not thinking about your resume while working on an exciting project for many years.
-I'll definitely keep it in mind in the future and make notes of achievements like this.
+I struggle with this tip the most.
+Such details are easy to forget if you're not thinking about your resume while working on an exciting project for many years.
+I'll keep it in mind in the future and make notes of achievements like this.

 ### 8. Don't Include A Photo